Zanvok-Corporation/Flix6/docs/readme.txt

 This archive contains the current Flix Kernel.

-The FreeDOS Kernel is available from http://sites.google.com/view/flixkernel/
+The ZanvokDOS Kernel is available from http://sites.google.com/view/flixkernel/

 See the DOCS directory for more documentation and information about the Flix Kernel.